 The Becados Program began in the 2015 school year and funded 15 scholarships for community youth to attend Laura Vicuña, the local private school.
 This year the Peace Project is expanding the Becados Program so it will provide 22 scholarships in total.
-The scholarships include tuition to Laura Vicuña for the school year as well as all necessary school supplies.
-The scholarship recipients are further supported by the Peace Project who provides tutoring in English, math or linguistics twice a week.
+The scholarships include tuition to Laura Vicuña for the school year as well as a uniform and all necessary school supplies.
+The scholarship recipients are further supported by the Peace Project who provides after-school tutorials in English and Math.

 Laura Vicuña School

-The Peace Project’s educaitonal volunteers also work in the Laura Vicuña Private School.
-Laura Vicuña is located on the rim of the crater that serves over 500 students in total in grades K-12.
-Students from the La Laguna de Apoyo community trek up the crater each day to attend the school due to the higher quality of education available there.
+The Peace Project’s educational volunteers also work in the Laura Vicuña Private School.
+Laura Vicuña is located on the rim of the crater and serves over 500 students in grades K-12.
+Students from the Laguna de Apoyo community trek up the crater each day to attend the school due to the higher quality of education.
 The project provides volunteers as assistants for the English teachers weekly during the school year.
-Also, our nearly two dozen Becados attend Laura Vicuña, where they receieve after school tutoring from our volunteers.
+Also, our nearly two dozen Becados attend Laura Vicuña, where they receive after school tutoring from our volunteers.